LSEG-API-Samples/Article.EMA.ETA.Docker/README.md

   && cd /opt/thomsonreuters/Elektron-SDK/Cpp-C/Ema/Src/Access \
   && make \
 ```
->> Finally, it compiles the provider and consumer examples in the Elektron SDK C package and creates softlinks to compiled binaries and data dictionary files.
+>> Finally, it compiles provider and consumer examples in the Elektron SDK C package and creates softlinks to compiled binaries and data dictionary files.

 ```
 ...